hadidabomb2/PRJ_Aging_Brain/README.md

 Nuitka is not strictly necessary on these Linux distributions but is still helpful in reducing possible overhead and make certain checks.
 It also displays the simulation in the best format as Linux distributions do not have as much GUI restrictions such as the button height being unchangable on Mac operating systems.
 The Windows 7/10 are the least preferred choice of operating systems as the Windows systems themselves are not as programming friendly as what Mac or Linux offers.
-There are also two Windows operating system specific bugs when running the simulation.
-The first one is the fact that the simulation runs slowly in comparison to Mac or Linux operating systems.
-This seems like a specific issue based on the MinGW64 C11 compiler on Windows which is automatically installed on Windows by Nuitka if not found.
-The second bug is triggered when the user presses the view properties button while the simulation is running; the simulation running in the background is stopped even though the running boolean value in the LearningSimulator object is still set to True.
-Pressing the run simulation button twice continues running the simulation as normal again.
-It seems like the matplotlib.pyplot.show() method is responsible for this bug on Windows.

 A detail to note is that the Ubuntu Linux 16.04 LTS will no longer be supported by April 30, 2021.
 This means that the Ubuntu 16.04 LTS will stop receiving security patches or other software updates by April 30, 2021.
 This is